The constant job hunt can be one of the toughest problems for freelance workers.

 What About The Fees?

+All job boards take a cut from the transactions that go through the platform.
 This can be an uncomfortable experience for both the freelancer and the employer, but it’s a small sacrifice for the security that the platform brings.

+Guru applies quite a few fees and other charges across the platform.
 They charge a nominal fee of 9% on every paid invoice.
 This is lower than most similar freelance job boards.
 However, Guru also charges a few small fees like the $5 you need to pay to get your profile verified with an ID check.

+Upwork provides a lot of security to employers and freelancers, but it also takes a hefty cut on transactions.
 When you start working with an employer, Upwork takes 20% off everything you earn.
 Luckily, the cut gets reduced to 10% once you earn more than $1,000 with that particular employer.

 What About Getting Paid?

+Both platforms are quite safe to work on because they offer security when charging or paying for work.
 However, Upwork seems to have more intricate safety mechanisms as long as you keep communication with the client on the platform.